xvnpw/fabric-agent-action/README.md

 - `OPENROUTER_API_KEY`
 - `ANTHROPIC_API_KEY`

-## Usage Example
+## Usage Examples

-This action is flexible in workflow integration and can be used on issues, pushes, etc.
+This action is flexible in workflow integration and can be used on issues, pushes, pull requests, etc.

 ### Issue Comments - Created or Edited